 Again, check your site once you’ve implemented these additional steps.
 However, at this point, you should be back up and running!

-How to Prevent WordPress Being Stuck in Maintenance Mode In the Future
+How to Prevent WordPress from Being Stuck in Maintenance Mode In the Future

-Of course, fixing WordPress getting stuck in maintenance mode is all well and good.
-However, preventing it happening in the future is even better.
-As such, there are three items on your to-do list to stop WordPress being stuck in maintenance mode going forward:
+Of course, fixing WordPress getting stuck in maintenance mode is good.
+However, preventing it from happening in the future is even better.
+As such, there are three items on your to-do list to stop WordPress from being stuck in maintenance mode going forward:

 - Make sure your browser remains open when carrying out updates.

-- Ensure that any plugins you’re updating are compatible with your site’s current setup.
+- Ensure that any updated plugins are compatible with your site’s current setup.

-- Update plugins and themes in batches, to minimize any issues with WordPress’ maintenance mode.
+- Update plugins and themes in batches to minimize WordPress maintenance mode issues.

-Keeping the error at bay offers no 100 percent guarantee; however, this should be enough to keep WordPress from getting stuck in maintenance mode unless there is more of a major issue you need to take care of.
+Keeping the error at bay does not offer a 100 percent guarantee; however, this should be enough to prevent WordPress from getting stuck in maintenance mode unless you need to address a more major issue.

 In Summary